 Healthcare Costs, Facilities, And Staffing

 Care for the aged, it is now a large part of our healthcare systems.
-The numbers alone seem to have their own mood swings depending on where one looks.
+The numbers alone seem to have their mood swings depending on where one looks.
 As little as $280,000 to as much as $500,000 will be needed for those in need of treatments, and it depends on what treatments are being sought, costs of medicines and whether the person has insurance.
 How many will not be able to afford, or follow the latest trend of care, then, claiming bankruptcy.

 There is more to the picture surrounding affordable healthcare for those 60+, in that information is showing current trends that may not bode well.
 While approximately 40% of out-of-pocket costs have been the norm, it is expected to increase to 50% by 2030, and that is for those on Medicare.
 This will eat up funds necessary for housing, food and other basic needs.

 When it comes to facilities, it appears that there is an abundance of new and older companies expanding their reach into new facilities, or purchasing existing ones to add to the number of locations.
 All comes at a cost, and it is considered big money to those in the game.
 Long term care expenditures in the U.S. alone hovered at around $225 billion in 2015 and projected costs to almost double that amount in a matter of just a few years.
-It has become quite profitable for these nursing care centers, retirement living and others to jump into the business of caring for our older population.
+It has become quite profitable for these nursing care centers, retirement living, and others to jump into the business of caring for our older population.

-In order to lessen costs, many are opting to go the home health care route.
+To lessen costs, many are opting to go to the home health care route.
 Whether it is done by a family member or through one of the many companies that provide the service, it is a vastly growing sector.
 It is projected that the number of companies providing these services is expected to increase from 37,000 (2017) to 41,000 (2021).
 This may not sound like much but when one takes into consideration that each provider can have up to hundreds of skilled nursing caregivers, it adds up in the number of patients and the bottom line for both the providers and the payers.

 Round Numbers – The Skinny On Obesity

 Let’s face it, everyone knows someone that is “fat”.
 What an ugly word!
 It is so demeaning that many get bullied just for this term alone.
-That’s how some in younger generations (teens) might see it, but when someone is older, the word “obesity” is the preferred choice and it is not one that gets thrown around as a put down.
+That’s how some in younger generations (teens) might see it, but when someone is older, the word “obesity” is the preferred choice and it is not one that gets thrown around as a putdown.

 It is only natural that one’s weight increases in today’s society and much of it can depend on lifestyle choices.
 When someone goes for a checkup with their physician, one of the 1st factors added to your chart will be your BMI.
-There it is, the hidden word for the meaning of being “fat”, or “obese”, but the fact remains that it is an indicator to your well-being.
+There it is, the hidden word for the meaning of being “fat”, or “obese”, but the fact remains that it is an indicator of your well-being.

 Here is an interactive BMI Calculator for you to use to determine where you stand at this point in life: